top of page

 Watch a video about volunteering with Operation Ethiopia.

-TRIP SCHEDULE FOR 2023 AND 2024:
+TRIP SCHEDULE FOR 2024:

 We run 4-5 medical missions a year.
 Two bring volunteer cohorts that include lay-volunteers (non-surgeons).